cirosantilli/china-dictatorship/FAQ.md

 What matters is that we treat everyone with respect and without bias at work, even if we don't like them.

 But the law can't force you to like everyone.

+If one specific FLG member breaks a law by discriminating someone, they should be punished just like anyone else.

 ### Many people both are against censorship and FLG